 Like any brand, there are really only four choices: you can be better, different, cheaper or else not around for very long.
 For B2B, when your product is a commodity, you have to find a way to use service levels as a way to find your point of difference.
 When you start to treat your own brand like a commodity or believe that you are, that’s when you’re in trouble.
 What you want to do is use that Big Idea to create an internal culture and use that culture to build your brand’s reputation as the way to help separate you in the marketplace.
 As you build your culture, you’ll see that you can begin to use culture as a way to stand out and then you’ll evolve to where you see culture becomes the backbone that delivers the brand experience.
 At the ideal stage where you become a beloved brand you see that culture and brand become one as your own people become the most outspoken fans of the brand.

 Your brand is your reputation and it can never be a commodity

 Click below on the Powerpoint version of the B2B Brand Workshop we run for clients.

-We make Brands stronger.
+We make Brands better.

-We make Brand Leaders smarter.™
+We make Brand Leaders better.™

 We offer brand coaching, where we promise to make your brand better by listening to the issues, providing advice that challenges you, and coaching you along a strategic pathway to reaching your brand’s full potential.
 For our brand leader training, we promise to make your team of brand leaders better, by teaching sound marketing fundamentals and challenging to push for greatness so that they can unleash their full potential.
 Feel free to add me on Linked In, or follow me on Twitter at @belovedbrands If you need to contact me, email me at email@example.com or phone me at 416 885 3911